Hone logo

 Problem Description

-You are tasked with creating two Python functions: my_any and my_all.
-These functions will mimic the behavior of Python's built-in any() and all() functions, respectively.
+You are tasked with creating Python functions that mimic the behavior of the built-in any() and all() functions.
+Both functions operate on iterable objects (lists, tuples, sets, etc.) and evaluate a condition for each element.

-my_any(iterable): This function should return True if at least one element in the iterable evaluates to True.
-If the iterable is empty or all elements evaluate to False, it should return False.
+• my_any(iterable, function=None): This function should return True if at least one element in the iterable satisfies the given function.
+If function is None, it should check if any element is truthy (evaluates to True in a boolean context).
+If the iterable is empty, it should return False.

-my_all(iterable): This function should return True if all elements in the iterable evaluate to True.
-If the iterable is empty or at least one element evaluates to False, it should return False.
+• my_all(iterable, function=None): This function should return True if all elements in the iterable satisfy the given function.
+If function is None, it should check if all elements are truthy.
+If the iterable is empty, it should return True.

 Examples